Helmholtz EPT with automatically selected kernel

 is equal totrue

-if unphysical values (i.e., negative values) of the electric conductivity are admitted. (default:false
+if unphysical values (i.e., negative conductivity and lower than one permittivity) are admitted. (default:false

 ).output-variance

-is the address where the variance evaluated for the electric conductivity will be written.
+is the address where the variance evaluated for the electric properties will be written.
 It must be a group in an .h5 file.
-The variance will be written in the group as/electric-conductivity
+The variance of the electric conductivity, if available, will be written in the group as/electric-conductivity

 .
 If omitted, the variance will not be stored.